PLEASE DON’T CONFUSE US WITH BROWN COW ALCHEMY BREWERY BASED AT NORTH PIDDLE IN WORCESTERSHIRE WITH WHOM WE HAVE NO CONNECTION

 Over 1300 (300 different) beers have been produced over the years, many with unusual names.
 Keith must have an unwritten book in his head waiting to burst out with all of the wondrous stories relating to these unique beer names.
 The five core beers are equally marvellous and of these Captain Oates Mild and Mrs Simpson’s Vanilla Porter are particular favourites when they appear at festivals.

-Sue is firmly in charge of brewing although she now receives help with some of the labour intensive jobs.
-In 2004 Keith decided that he had done enough to aid the computer revolution and took the plunge to run the business on a full time basis with Sue.
+Sue remains firmly in charge of brewing, In 2004 Keith decided that he had done enough to aid the computer revolution and took the plunge to run the business on a full time basis with Sue.
 Keith has only once brewed a beer and that was due to unusual circumstances.
 In 2005 it had been agreed to brew a special beer for the Rook and Gaskill in York called “Hang ‘em High”.
 Unfortunately, Sue was out of action due to a fall and Keith stepped into the breach to save the day.
 Under strict close supervision (ie Sue sat on a stool in the corner !), using a new fermenter Keith brewed the beer which turned out rather well by all accounts.

 Their beers are now served throughout Yorkshire and beyond.